lucasboucher/ffbb-alternative/readme.md

 ```

 # Config
-You can modify some configuration files:
+You can modify the configuration file:
-- `./config.js` For your highlighted team name
 - `./scrapper/config.py` For the ID of the league

 # Technology & Librairies: